 Prospective Students

-2023-2024 Admissions Cycle: Dr. Huo will be reviewing applications for graduate work in the Social Relations Lab.
+2024-2025 Admissions Cycle: Dr. Huo will NOT be reviewing applications for graduate work in the Social Relations Lab.

 Frequently Asked Questions